CaptainFreak Experience #1 - HacktoberFest 2018

 HacktoberFest 2018

 Let’s start this with gentle introduction to purpose behind all of it.
-HacktoberFest (Hack + October + Fest) is an yearly celebration by Github for luring people into contributing to FOSS.
+HacktoberFest (Hack + October

 Github and sponsors of HacktoberFest offer a pretty T-shirt as swag to people who complete HacktoberFest challenge of submitting 5 non-spam Pull Requests to any of the FOSS project on Github.
 Well you can easily submit BullShit PRs and get that Github Swag as can be seen very clearly (〜 ̄△ ̄)〜

-HacktoberFest’s swag is too pretty to be earned like this and also one shouldn’t miss on such good opportunity to learn and feel proud by contributing to the communities favorite projects. ¯\(ツ)
+HacktoberFest’s swag is too pretty to be earned like this and also one shouldn’t miss on such good opportunity to learn and feel proud by contributing to the communities favorite projects. ¯\(ツ)/¯

 Ok with all the ranting out of the way :P, lets get over with it.